eowfenth/lore/Talks/What Love did again.md

 Oh, God, I love her.

-_- Okay, what I can do then?
-Who is the love god in charge of this new kind of love?_
+"Okay, what I can do then?
+Who is the love god in charge of the new age?"
+I asked in hurry.

-_- Dunno.
+"Dunno.
 I have principles.
-I may be a love goddess but I don't like new neighbors._
+I may be a love goddess but I don't like new neighbors."
+Oshun answered waving her hands.

-Oshun said.

 Oh, God, I love her too.
+Don't get me wrong, she a goddess and was dangerous as any psychopath on the loose, but usually I could keep a normal conversation with her without major issues, that was a bonus for me.
+Have you ever tried to talk with a god?
+I highly advice you to not even try if you value sanity.

+Once my thought ended, she had a vicious grim in her face and I instantly squinted my eyes in desperation of this goddess reading my mind.

+"Oshun" I said slowly trying to hide any evidence of anger "I had your word I could have this information."

+"Oh, Toni, and you know well I keep my word."
+She said without any effort to hide her anger.

+I know I could not push the bar on her much longer.
+She could snap my life in an instant and probably just make me to die alone.
+I wasn't anxious for any of these possibilities, so I kept my chances down.

+"I know your virtues, so this is why I am asking for you.
+Not for any other deity."
+I confronted her.
+Okay, I lied, I couldn't keep in this dead end any longer.

+"Oh, please, you are here because you probably can't have what you looking for anywhere else."
+Guilty.
+Bitch.